Understanding Dataset Distillation via Spectral Filtering: Introduction

 The connections between DD objectives and filter functions further enable us to identify the weaknesses of existing methods.
 Traditional DD methods typically select the matching objectives based on intuition, while UniDD shifts this paradigm to filter design, making the new DD methods more interpretable and reliable.
-Based on the guidance of UniDD, we find that existing DD methods only use fixed filter functions during distillation, and can only cover a few frequency components, limiting their adaptability.
-Therefore, we propose Curriculum Frequency Matching (CFM), which gradually adjusts the filter parameter to increase the ratio of low-frequency information in the high-pass filter, thereby covering a wider range of frequency components.
-To verify its effectiveness, we conduct extensive experiments on various datasets, including CIFAR-10/100, Tiny-ImageNet, and ImageNet-1k.
+Based on the guidance of UniDD, we find that existing DD methods only use fixed filter functions during distillation and can only learn a single frequency component, which limits their adaptability.
+Therefore, we propose Curriculum Frequency Matching (CFM), which gradually adjusts the filter parameter to increase the ratio of high-frequency information in the synthetic data, thereby covering a wider range of frequency components.
+To verify its effectiveness, we conduct extensive experiments on CIFAR-10/100, Tiny-ImageNet, and ImageNet-1k.
 The results demonstrate that CFM consistently outperforms baselines by substantial margins and yields better cross-architecture generalization ability.
-The contributions of this paper are summarized below: \begin{itemize} \item We introduce UniDD, a spectral filtering framework that interprets each DD objective as a specific filter function applied to FFC and FLC matrices, thus unifying diverse DD methods as a frequency-matching problem. \item We classify existing methods into low-frequency and high-frequency matching based on their filter functions, highlighting their respective roles in encoding global textures and local details. \item We propose CFM, a novel DD method with dynamic filters that encode both low- and high-frequency information.
-Extensive experiments across diverse benchmarks demonstrate its superior performance over existing baselines. \end{itemize} \paragraph{Scope of UniDD.} The proposed framework mainly focuses on unifying the objectives of different DD methods, while other research lines, \eg, data parameterization and model augmentation, are beyond the scope of this paper, and we introduce them in the related work section.
+The contributions of this paper are summarized below: \begin{itemize}[leftmargin=*] \item We introduce UniDD, a spectral filtering framework that interprets each DD objective as a specific filter function applied to the FFC and FLC matrices, thus unifying diverse DD methods as a frequency-matching problem. \item We classify existing methods into low-frequency and high-frequency matching based on their filter functions, highlighting their respective roles in encoding global colors and local textures. \item We propose CFM, a novel DD method with dynamic filters that encode both low- and high-frequency information.
+Extensive experiments across diverse benchmarks demonstrate its superior performance over existing baselines. \end{itemize}